nosilver4u/ewww-image-optimizer/readme.txt

 * changed: EWWW_MEMORY_LIMIT renamed to EIO_MEMORY_LIMIT for setting plugin memory limit
 * fixed: WebP test image not refreshing after inserting .htaccess rules
 * fixed: errors when manually adding lazysizes script

-= 4.8.1 =
-* added: Lazy Load background image support added for span elements
-* changed: constrain by height for background images that are taller than they are wide
-* changed: debug.log moved to more suitable location
-* fixed: Lazy Load breaks when an image has an empty class attribute
-* fixed: regression that caused jpegtran and pngout tests to fail on Windows
-* fixed: writing to debug.log causes errors

-= 4.8.0 =
-* added: ability to resize images outside media library via scheduled or bulk optimization
-* added: compatibility with WP Stateless for GSC
-* added: use ewww_image_optimizer_autoconvert_threshold filter to modify conversion threshold (default of 300kb)
-* changed: Lazy Load without ExactDN uses blank PNG placeholders for better srcset auto-sizing
-* changed: API backups taken prior to resizing/scaling rather than just before compression
-* changed: ExactDN + Lazy Load uses scaling rather than cropping by default
-* changed: prevent NextGEN backup images from being optimized
-* fixed: bulk optimizer not resuming when non-media library images remain in queue
-* fixed: notices when a user-selected admin theme is unavailable
-* fixed: privacy policy function triggers notices in WP-CLI
-* fixed: background-image attributes with single-quotes now supported by ExactDN, Lazy Load, and JS WebP
-* fixed: background-image attributes getting extra arguments with lazy load
-* fixed: On multi-site installs, site admins could add folders to optimize outside of the uploads folder
-* fixed: LQIP with SVG files results in duplicate requests
-* fixed: image optimization results in media library report file missing when using WP Stateless
-* fixed: plugin checking for 'nice' on Windows servers

 = Earlier versions =
 Please refer to the separate changelog.txt file.